Update: April 19, 2021

 For more information, see the page about emergency care.

-The basic principle is that schools adhere to their regular teaching times when providing emergency accommodation.
+The basic principle is that schools adhere to their regular teaching times.
 In doing so, they take into account any necessary staggered times to bring and collect children.
 This is to ensure sufficient distance between adults.
-The BSO is open during the regular opening hours of the BSO.
-The school is responsible for a good connection to the BSO and makes agreements about this with the BSO locations.

 Rules if children have (cold) complaints

-Information on when children can or cannot go to childcare can be found on the FAQ page families with children and quarantine.
+For information about when children can or cannot go to daycare, see the FAQ page Families with children and quarantine.